nhsd-exeter/dos-integration/README.md

 When a pull request is merged it will run an AWS Codebuild project that will destroy the environment if it exists.
 The codebuild stage can be found within the development-pipeline terraform stack.

+### Switch Performance Testing Environment

+These make targets are to switch an environment between the DoS API Gateway they use.
+This means that the make targets only work on an existing environment.
+This doesn't deploy a new fresh environment.

+#### Switch Performance Environment to use DoS Mock

+This is to switch the DoS API Gateway to use the DoS Mock API Gateway.
+This is useful for performance testing without changing the DoS DB which means that the tests are more repeatable.

+  make deploy-perf-environment-mock-api ENVIRONMENT=perf # Deploys the Event Sender to point to DoS Mock API Gateway

+NOTE: `PROFILE` variable doesn't need to be set as it is set by the make target. `ENVIRONMENT` variable sets which environment to switch.

+#### Switch Performance Environment to use DoS Performance API Gateway

+This is to switch the DoS API Gateway to use the DoS Performance API Gateway.
+This is useful for performance testing with changing the DoS DB which means that the tests are more live like.

+  make deploy-perf-environment-real-api ENVIRONMENT=perf # Deploys the Event Sender to point to DoS Performance API Gateway

+NOTE: `PROFILE` variable doesn't need to be set as it is set by the make target. `ENVIRONMENT` variable sets which environment to switch.

 ### Secrets